Summer Bean Salad Corn Green Beans Limas

 You can never go wrong with a quiche to use up bits of this and that – here’s an easy Broccoli, Ham & Cheese quiche to use as a base recipe.

 Such a no-brainer, but an egg scramble is always delish.
 Chop and saute your leftover veggies, season, then toss in your eggs.
-Top it with a simple tomato sauce if you have a lot of cherry tomatoes.
-Just saute them with garlic in olive oil until soft and broken down.
+Top it with a simple fresh tomato sauce if you have a lot of cherry tomatoes.
+Just saute those cherry tomatoes with garlic in olive oil until softened and broken down.

 10. hash: